The Science Exchange

 The Science Exchange Programs

-The Sea Exchange aims to train the next generation of students to become scientifically literate, international team players through our two-month STEM research internships...
+Save sea turtles!
+The Science Exchange is a non-profit organization.
+Our mission is to train the next generation of students to become scientifically literate, international...

 The Science Exchange Reviews